 In addition to the bonus points offers we've seen launched on the Marriott and Hilton co-branded consumer cards and the dining credits we've seen loaded to the same co-branded credit cards, American Express has launched new offers for holders of its co-branded Delta SkyMiles consumer and business cards that significantly improve their offering in 2021.

 Today appears to be co-branded partner day at American Express.
 As of this morning, not only has Amex loaded targeted bonus points offers to its Hilton and Marriott co-branded, but it has added dining credits to the co-branded cards too.
 There are multiple offers available for Delta co-branded cards too but those will be covered in a separate post.

 Four American Express cards offer cardholders airline fee credits that can go a long way to canceling out the annual fees that these cards charge but with only two days of January left, time is running out for cardholders to actively choose the airline whose fees they'd like to have rebated.

-The Hilton Honors Surpass Card from American Express is one of the best hotel co-branded cards on the market because it costs just $95/year and offers all cardholders the most valuable mid-tier hotel status around.
-Add in a good 130,000 point welcome offer and strong earning rates at Hilton properties worldwide, and this becomes a card that can pay for itself multiple times over when in the right hands.
+The Hilton Honors Surpass Card from American Express is one of the best hotel co-branded cards on the market because it offers all cardholders the most valuable mid-tier hotel status for just $95/year.
+Add in the 130,000 bonus points that the card is currently offering and this becomes a card whose value becomes easy to justify.

 There's aren't many credit cards that I consider to be "must-have" cards for any serious miles and points fan but the Blue Business Plus Credit Card from American Express is definitely one of them.
 This card comes with no annual fee and is one of the more rewarding cards you'll find for spending in non-bonused categories.